No Request Is Too Small

-Last night, Sylvia Martinez [not her real name] wrote about her overnight stay at a mid-luxury hotel:
+Sylvia Brubaker [not her actual name] recently wrote about her overnight stay at a mid-luxury hotel:

 Perhaps giving guests a sleep mask.
 The rooms are comfortable but several people, myself included, at the conference I attended complained about the brightness of the peephole, around the door and the curtains letting in light on the corners at night.